 It grows in low light conditions so it’s great for beginners looking to add some greenery without needing too much effort or special equipment.
 This plant can be rooted or anchored in rocks with little effort.

-Choosing the best fish for a 5 gallon tank is one of the most important decisions you made when setting up a 5 gallon fish tank.
-Stocking your tank is the most important part of fishkeeping.
+Choosing the best fish for a 5 gallon tank is one of the most important decisions you make when setting up a 5 gallon fish tank.
+Stocking your tank is the most important part of fish keeping.

 Q: What fish can live in a 5 gallon tank without a heater?